YERVOY (ipilimumab), monoclonal antibody

 Reason for request

-- YERVOY has Marketing Authorisation in the treatment of adult patients with advanced (unresectable or metastatic) melanoma.
+YERVOY monotherapy has MA in the treatment of adolescent patients age 12 years and over with advanced (non-resectable or metastatic melanoma).

 Clinical Added Value